The Perfect Answer

-Madeline glared in response to his snarky question.
+Madeline glared in response to Levi's snarky question.

 “I guess so,” he grinned.
 “I just want to make it perfectly clear that you are going to have to act like we’re a couple for this.
 If you can’t pull that off, you might as well give up now.
 It doesn’t get any easier than this.”

 He was right.
 They were going to her place, a location she was extremely familiar with, to move her out.
 And moving in with a new boyfriend was completely believable.
 And he was easy on the eyes, so it wasn’t like she had to try hard to pretend they were dating.
 Not to mention she had something to prove to him.
 That she was serious about the decision she made.
 That she wasn’t going to give up, or back down, or give in.
 She was going to handle this, and handle it well.

 “Excuse me,” Levi said as he stood and went down the hall, out of sight, to the front door.